Consuelo Jimenez Underwood American, b. 1949

 121.9 x 129.5 cm

-Translating to “my gold, your love,” the painted canvas delineates an early map of what in colonial times was called New Spain and was Mexico until 1848.
+Translating to “my gold, your love,” the painted canvas depicts an early map of what was known as New Spain during colonial times, which later became Mexico until 1848.
+Mexico...

 Literature